Accessibility & Inclusivity

 WISE Employment

-Since 1992, as one of Australia's leading not-for-profit employment service providers, WISE have helped hundreds of thousands of job seekers to find work with inclusive employers who recognise the value of diversity.
+As one of Australia’s leading not-for-profit employment services providers, WISE Employment delivers government-funded employment programs like Disability Employment Services (DES) and Workforce Australia, offering support that goes beyond employment to help more Australians thrive in work and life.
+WISE have helped hundreds of thousands of job seekers to find work with inclusive employers who recognise the value of diversity.

 Workplace Adjustments